 Your fellow students usually have undergraduate degrees in computer science, computer engineering, electrical engineering, and IST.
 Most already have 3-5 years of work experience doing software programming, coding, or developing at corporations including Siemens, L-3 Communications, Unisys, Lockheed Martin, GHR Systems, and Verizon.

-The software engineering degree consists of 36 credits (12 courses).
-Included in this is a capstone experience including writing a professional paper or the Advanced Software Engineering Studio (SWENG 500).
+The software engineering degree consists of six core courses, four electives, and a capstone project that builds upon prior coursework.
+Students have the opportunity to work on company-sponsored projects for their capstone experience.
 Proficiency in programming, computer architecture, operating systems design, and fundamentals of software design is expected.
 A preparatory class is available and may be required after acceptance to the program curriculum.

 Our graduates in software engineering have advanced in their careers to become software managers, software consultants, technical architects, lead architects, business analysts, and project managers.